 So how can we stay connected in this virtual world?

-What we did to support Mental Health in the Workplace this year
+What we did to support Workplace Mental Health this year

 - We sent out a poll to find out what employees really want from social engagement at work and we’re drawing up plans for the future.